HNinou/starter-hugo-academic/content/post/paper-deep-dive-linking-connectivity-dynamics-and-computations-in-low-rank-recurrent-neural-networks-mastrogiuseppe-ostojic/index.md

 title: "Paper deep dive : Linking connectivity, dynamics and computations in low-rank recurrent neural networks, Mastrogiuseppe & Ostojic, 2018"
 date: 2024-09-08T15:36:22.897Z
+summary: "Cortical networks, which consist in highly interconnected neurons with recurrent synapses are believed to make for the fundamental units of mammalian brains.
+Observations show that cortical connectivity lies somewhere between fully structured and fully random.
+Several functional approaches have been made for connectivity design of cortical networks since the 80's but they lack a unifying conceptual picture.
+To address this matter, authors point out that all these approaches share something in common: the fact that the resulting connectivity matrices are low rank.
+This article [1] aims at linking the recurrent neural networks' dynamics to their connectivity matrix and showing how one can design the low-rank connectivity structure of such networks to implement specific computations.
+The latter point is illustrated on four specific tasks."
 draft: false
 featured: false
 image: